nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Docker&Kubernetes.md

 #Docker
 Docker is a tool which is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments.
-Java gives us a WORA (Write Once Run Anywhere) and similarly Docker gives us PODA (Package Once Deploy Anywhere).
+Just as Java gave us WORA (Write Once Run Anywhere), similarly Docker gives us PODA (Package Once Deploy Anywhere).

 #Kubernetes